HaNdTriX/next-electron-server/README.md

 Type: `number`\
 Default: `3000`

-The port your Next.js devserver runs on.
+The port your Next.js dev-server runs on.

 ##### ↳ dev